goodspeedj/cs171_project/README.txt

 function dragstart()
-	Function to register the index of the axis being moved
+	Function to register the index of the axis being moved.
+This function was not modified from the original in the Michael Bostock example.

 function drag()
-	Function to drag the axis to a different order
+	Function to drag the axis to a different order.
+This function was not modified from the original in the Michael Bostock example.

 function dragend()
-	Function to finish and re-order the axis
+	Function to finish and re-order the axis.
+This function was not modified from the original in the Michael Bostock example.

 function redrawAxis()